Overviews Of Machine Learning

-Machine learning (ML) is an art of developing algorithms without explicitly programming.
-In the past two decades, exabytes of data has been generated and most of the industries have been fully digitized.
+The following article provides an outline for Introduction To Machine Learning.
+Machine learning (ML) is the art of developing algorithms without explicitly programming.
+In the past two decades, exabytes of data have been generated, and most industries have been fully digitized.
 This existing data is used by Machine learning (ML) algorithms to develop predictive models and automate several time-consuming tasks.

-Let’s see how ML algorithms differ from programmed Logic based algorithms:
+Given below shows how ML algorithms differ from programmed Logic-based algorithms:

-Supervised ML algorithm takes input data (features) along with output labeled data at the input.
+A supervised ML algorithm takes input data (features) and outputs labeled data at the input.
 They are mostly used for classification and regression tasks.

-- Loan Eligibility Decision: Automate loan approval process using past data having parameters such as age, income, education, city, etc. to decide if the applicant’s loan can be approved.
+- Loan Eligibility Decision: Automate the loan approval process using data with parameters such as age, income, education, city, etc., to decide if the applicant’s loan can be approved.

 Unsupervised ML techniques do not require any labeled data and are used for clustering data into different segments based on input features.